Super-Tonks-Girardeau Quench in the Extended Bose-Hubbard Model: Two atoms

 \subsection{Super-Tonks-Girardeau quench from a scattering state}

-For strong onsite repulsion and sufficiently weak non-local attraction (namely $|V| <|V_c^{+}|$), the ground state is a scattering one [region I in Fig.~\ref{fig:two_atoms}(a)].
+For strong on-site repulsion and sufficiently weak nearest-neighbor attraction (namely $0\leq|V| <|V_c^{+}|$), the ground state is a scattering one [region I in Fig.~\ref{fig:two_atoms}(a)].
 Let us now inspect the properties of scattering wave functions to understand the behavior of the system in the $U \to -U$ sTG quench.

 The two-body scattering states have the following form

 where the phase shifts read

 The quasi-momenta $k$ are continuous and belong to the interval $[0,\pi/d]$.
 The energies of the scattering states are equal to $E_{K,k} = -2J_K \cos(kd)$.